-10.11 Multi-model statistics
+10.10 Multi-model statistics

 Computing multi-model statistics is an integral part of model analysis and evaluation: individual models display a variety of biases depending on model set-up, initial conditions, forcings and implementation; comparing model data to observational data, these biases have a significantly lower statistical impact when using a multi-model ensemble.
-ESMValCore has the capability of computing a number of multi-model statistical measures: using the preprocessor module multi\model\statistics will enable the user for example to ask for either a multi-model mean, median, max, min, std\dev, and / or percentile with a set of argument parameters passed to multi\model\statistics.
-See Statistical preprocessors for more details on supported statistics.
-Percentiles can be specified with additional keyword arguments using the syntax statistics: [{operator: percentile, percent: xx}].
+ESMValCore has the capability of computing a number of multi-model statistical measures: using the preprocessor module multi\model\statistics will enable the user to ask for either a multi-model mean, median, max, min, std\dev, and / or pXX.YY with a set of argument parameters passed to multi\model\statistics.
+Percentiles can be specified like p1.5 or p95.
+The decimal point will be replaced by a dash in the output file.